morris-y/inklink/chapters/chapter-01.md

 It had been a warm, windy night when the prince first turned to her with a smile and named her.
 He called her *skioula*, little shade, because he caught her peeping at him from behind a curtain.
 She hadn’t meant to stare, or more precisely to be caught staring.
 She’d heard the music faintly from some distant hall and walked towards it in a trance.

-The prince sat on a window ledge, sihouetted against the evening.
+The prince sat on a window ledge, silhouetted against the evening.
 The moonlight bleached his hair to silver and his skin to the palest rose.
 His bare foot beat out a rhythm against the wall and his fingers danced lazily but expertly over the strings of his kithara.
-And like the gods’ own ambrosia his voice filled the room.
+And like the gods' own ambrosia his voice filled the room.

 *The sun died early*